Agent Memory with Cognee on Tigris S3 Storage

 tip

-When building multi-agent or multi-user systems, Cognee's `ENABLE_BACKEND_ACCESS_CONTROL` is `True` by default.
-Cognee creates separate databases for each user and dataset on Tigris, so agents can't read each other's memory.
-No extra configuration needed.
+For multi-agent or multi-user systems, Cognee's `ENABLE_BACKEND_ACCESS_CONTROL` is `True` by default.
+Cognee keeps separate databases per user and dataset, so agents can't read each other's memory.
+Scope memory by passing distinct `dataset_name` values to `remember` and `datasets=[...]` to `recall`.

 ## Production considerations[](#production-considerations "Direct link to Production considerations")